Every Star Wars film ranked from worst to best

-It was an impossible task to end the Skywalker saga without Carrie Fisher's Leia but this misbegotten mess can't be laid at the void her death created.
-What Rise of Skywalker made clear is the creative team never really knew what the sequel trilogy was about, and while Last Jedi made some bold feints in a new direction, Lucasfilm lost their nerve in the end.
-Nothing was more gutless than turning Rey (Daisy Ridley), a galactic nobody with great Force power into Emperor Palpatine's (Ian McDiarmid) granddaughter.
+It was an impossible task to end the Skywalker saga without Carrie Fisher's Leia, but the void her death created can't be blamed for this misbegotten mess.
+What Rise of Skywalker made clear is the creative team never really knew what the sequel trilogy was about, and while Last Jedi made some bold feints in a new direction, Lucasfilm lost its nerve in the end.
+Nothing was more gutless than turning Rey (Daisy Ridley), a galactic nobody with great Force power, into Emperor Palpatine's (Ian McDiarmid) granddaughter.
 If having to contemplate the image of Palpatine getting down wasn't bad enough, the film's migraine-inducing plot foils the work of the entire cast, including the previously undefeated McDiarmid.
-The film treats Rey, Finn (John Boyega), and Poe Dameron (Oscar Isaac) like they had the same camaraderie as Han, Luke, and Leia without putting in the work while pointedly keeping Kelly Marie Tran's Rose Tico out of the fun (a truly unforgivable decision).
-Adam Driver, meanwhile, does all he can to make Kylo's redemption work but he's throttled by the reappearance of Kylo's stupid face-blocking helmet.
+The film treats Rey, Finn (John Boyega), and Poe Dameron (Oscar Isaac) like they had the same camaraderie as Han, Luke, and Leia without putting in the work, while pointedly keeping Kelly Marie Tran's Rose Tico out of the fun (a truly unforgivable decision).
+Meanwhile, Adam Driver does all he can to make Kylo's redemption work but he's throttled by the reappearance of his character's ridiculous face-blocking helmet.
 The newly reformed Ben Solo gets one quick kiss before he dies and is quickly forgotten for the rest of the film, not even getting a Force ghost for his trouble.
 The last aggravating kick is not Rey learning to be proud of herself on her own mettle but declaring herself a Skywalker and being stuck alone on another arid planet that all the biological Skywalkers hated.
 And she buries Anakin's lightsaber in sand of all things.
 Sand!

 The good: Lando!
 Wedge!
 Anthony Daniels getting an actual role again!

-The bad: The return of Kylo's stupid helmet.
-The dead speak!
-The Chewie death fake-out, C-3PO recovering his memory, Rey Palpatine, the dagger, the wayfinder… the list goes on and on. —Lauren Morgan
+The bad: The dead speak!
+Chewie's death fake-out, C-3PO recovering his memory, Rey Palpatine, the dagger, the wayfinder…the list goes on and on. —Lauren Morgan

 12. Star Wars: Episode I — The Phantom Menace (1999)

 Hating Phantom Menace has been an internet pastime for a generation now.
-Which means there’s a conventional revisionist pose, popular among twentysomethings and post-ironists: No, oldsters, you’re wrong, Episode 1 is a good (if flawed) launchpad for the second trilogy!
-In fairness, the whole prequel era has gotten much better with age, but George Lucas’ return to the director’s chair remains a horrid squash of failed tones.
-Liam Neeson and Ewan McGregor are both wasted in bland monk-hero parts, while Natalie Portman ended her fireball teen years modeling regal drapery and one blank expression.
-Between the Trade Federation and the ever-questionable Jar-Jar Binks (Ahmed Best), this remains the most purely offensive Star Wars, reheating ‘50s pulp stereotypes for a cluelessly racist new millennium.
+Of course, this means there's a conventional revisionist pose, popular among twentysomethings and post-ironists: No, oldsters, you're wrong, Episode 1 is a good (if flawed) launchpad for the second trilogy!
+In fairness, the whole prequel era has gotten much better with age, but George Lucas' return to the director's chair remains a horrid squash of failed tones.
+Liam Neeson and Ewan McGregor are both wasted in bland monk-hero parts, while Natalie Portman ended her fireball teen years blankly modeling regal drapery.
+Between the Trade Federation and the ever-questionable Jar-Jar Binks (Ahmed Best), this remains the most purely offensive Star Wars, reheating '50s pulp stereotypes for the brink of a new millennium.
 Pod racing is not cool, and pod racing will never be cool.

 The good: John Williams' "Duel of the Fates" score is one of the best pieces of film music ever, with a culture-clashing grandeur that vividly conjures in audio form what the movie is desperately going for visually.
 Also, Darth Maul (Ray Park) is sort of fun, though that's mainly because of his lightsaber.

 The bad: Structuring a whole movie around an endless detour to Tatooine is almost as bad as structuring a whole movie around a pointless detour of Coruscant senatorial politics.
-All digital effects age poorly, but Phantom Menace’s biggest setpieces are especially DOA today: Just compare the plastic-y new Jabba to Return of the Jedi’s magnificently corpulent puppet.
-Poor Jake Lloyd can’t make “Ani” happen; no one could make “Ani” happen. —Darren Franich
+Most digital effects age poorly, but Phantom Menace's biggest set pieces are especially DOA today.
+Just compare the plastic-y new Jabba to Return of the Jedi's magnificently corpulent puppet.
+Poor Jake Lloyd can't make "Ani" happen, though, in fairness, no one could make "Ani" happen. —Darren Franich

 11. Solo: A Star Wars Story (2018)

-It’s impossible to watch this forgettable spinoff without wondering what might have been.
-Han Solo’s (Alden Ehrenreich) much-hyped origin story was muddled by behind-the-scenes drama, with Ron Howard stepping in after original directors Phil Lord and Chris Miller departed the project.
+It's impossible to watch the forgettable Solo without wondering what might have been.
+Han Solo's (Alden Ehrenreich) much-hyped origin story was muddled by behind-the-scenes drama, with Ron Howard stepping in after original directors Phil Lord and Chris Miller departed the project.
 The result is a perplexing and wholly unnecessary slog, unable to decide whether it wants to be a quippy space adventure or a self-serious rumination on galactic politics.
-(Didn’t we leave that dynamic behind with the prequels?)
-Either way, no director could’ve changed the fact that a Han Solo origin story was, at its most basic level, unnecessary: Harrison Ford’s suave smuggler was fully formed from the moment he first swaggered into the Mos Eisley cantina, a self-absorbed rake who would eventually learn that maybe he did care about something other than himself.
-Did we really need a film to meticulously over explain every detail about him, illustrating how he got his blaster, the Falcon, joining up with Chewie, and — ugh — his name?
+(Didn't we leave that dynamic behind with the prequels?)
+Either way, no director could've changed the fact that a Han Solo origin story was, at its most basic level, unnecessary: Harrison Ford's suave smuggler was fully formed from the moment he first swaggered into the Mos Eisley cantina, a self-absorbed rake who would eventually learn that maybe he did care about something other than himself.
+Did we really need a film to meticulously over-explain every detail about him, illustrating how he got his blaster, the Falcon, joining up with Chewie, and...his name?

 10. Star Wars: The Clone Wars (2008)

-We acknowledge that this Clone Wars movie is, um, not great, to put it kindly, but we are grading it on a bit of a curve because it led to the excellent Clone Wars animated series.
-It’s very much made for kids, but even by that standard its story about the kidnapping of Jabba the Hutt’s son, Rotta, as part of a Palpatine plot is very silly.
-But the film does have some reasons to recommend it.
-The voice cast is uniformly excellent from newbie Matt Lanter’s turn as Anakin, James Arnold Taylor’s eerily good Obi-Wan Kenobi and Dee Bradley Baker’s clone Captain Rex (who makes his character debut here) to returning cast members Samuel L. Jackson, Christopher Lee, and Anthony Daniels.
-But its most important contribution to the Star Wars canon is the introduction of Anakin Skywalker’s padawan, Ahsoka Tano (voiced by the wonderful Ashley Eckstein), who went to become such a fan favorite that she’s soon to have a live-action series of her own starring Rosario Dawson.
+We acknowledge that this Clone Wars movie is not great, to put it kindly, but we are grading on a bit of a curve because it led to the excellent Clone Wars animated series.
+It's very much made for kids, but, even by that standard, its story about the kidnapping of Jabba the Hutt's son Rotta as part of a Palpatine plot is rather silly.
+But the film does have some positive elements that make it worth recommending.
+The voice cast is uniformly excellent, including newbie Matt Lanter's turn as Anakin, James Arnold Taylor's eerily good Obi-Wan Kenobi, Dee Bradley Baker's clone Captain Rex in his character debut, and returning cast members Samuel L. Jackson, Christopher Lee, and Anthony Daniels.
+But its most important contribution to the Star Wars canon is the introduction of Anakin Skywalker's Padawan, Ahsoka Tano (voiced by the wonderful Ashley Eckstein), who would become such a fan favorite that she's soon to have a live-action series of her own starring Rosario Dawson.